trzmiel7/pf/index.md

     <a href="https://trzmiel7.github.io/pf/images/adaptivePI.jpg"><img src="images/adaptivePI.jpg" width="300"/></a>
   </p>
 </center>
 In the 9th semester we had the project of “Computer aided modeling and design of control systems” course.
-We have to make power electronic simulation model of choice in a group of 2.
+We had to make power electronic simulation model of choice in a group of 2.
 Together with my colleague Tomek we decided to model a system of PMSM motor supplied from the grid with use of a PWM rectifier and vector-based inverter.
 The simulations were performed with PSIM software.
-Topologies used were typical for this application, however the regulator of the outer loop of a rectifier is worth to mention, though.
-It was an adaptive PI regulator with system reference model and wind-up protection.
+Topologies used were typical for such application, you can see them in the attached screens.

 ### Game bots